 You see, the reason why you may not be where you want to be could be because you haven’t allowed yourself to allow the discomfort, make the decisions, and put in the effort to get there.
 And that takes time.

-And at every stage of your journey & at the start of every new chapter, you will feel the discomfort.
-But there is a silver lining, it becomes less, and less of weight to carry and the blueprint you’ve designed in your mind unravels marvelously.
+And at every stage of your journey & at the start of every new chapter, you will feel discomfort.
+But there is a silver lining, it becomes less, and less weight to carry, and the blueprint you’ve designed in your mind unravels marvelously.

 So I have an assignment for you because I love giving homework.
 Where can you allow discomfort in your journey?
 As the week passes, notice where you’re intentionally forcing compliance.
 If you can identify that, then you can begin to alter your reality.
 Share with us your takeaway below.